larissahmendes/timewalk/environment/README.md

 # Environment

 The analysis steps will run in a ROOT analysis in a Jupyter notebook environment.
-In order to run it, it is possible to install all the necessary libraries or run the docker container available below.
+In order to run it, it is possible to install all the necessary libraries locally or run the docker container available below.

 ### OPTION 1) Executing the analysis on your local environement